beckn/protocol-server/README.md

 # FAQs:

-### Q. Use of transaction ID and message ID.
+### Q. What is the use of transaction ID and message ID in Beckn requests?.

+Ans: The Message ID and Transaction ID are like special labels that help keep track of API calls and the different stages an order goes through.

+Transaction ID: It is used both at the Beckn Aggregator Platform (BAP) and Beckn Partner Platform (BPP) to keep an eye on and recognize the whole journey of an order.
-Ans: The Message ID and transaction ID serve as distinctive identifiers for API calls and the order lifecycle.
-The Transaction ID is employed at both BAP (Beckn Aggregator Platform) and BPP (Beckn Partner Platform) levels to monitor and identify the entire order lifecycle.
-On the other hand, the message_id is specifically utilized to identify individual Becknified API calls within the order lifecycle.
-It is also instrumental in caching the response on the BAP side by storing it in MongoDB, a dedicated system for caching responses on the BAP side.
+Message ID: Is used to indentify a specific Becknified API calls during the order process.
+It is also used as a primary key in storing the response on the BAP side by keeping it in MongoDB, a dedicated system used for saving responses for fast retreival of data on the BAP side.

-### Q. Are these IDs mandatory or optional, if mandatory in specific cases need to mention those details.
+### Q. Are these IDs mandatory or optional?
+If mandatory, please specify the specific cases in which they are required.

-Ans: In all instances, it is imperative to include these IDs.
-Should you neglect to provide either of these two IDs, the protocol server will autonomously generate them, reconstruct the context using these values, and subsequently verify the response.
+Ans: These IDs are mandatory in the protocol server architecture.
+If you forget to provide them, the protocol server will create them on its own, use them to build the context object, and check the response.

 ### Q.What is the format of these IDs and how are they being used at the infra level i.e - Redis / MongoDB / RabbitMQ.

-Ans: The IDs follow a string format.
-For message_id, uniqueness is crucial for each Beckn-specific API call, ensuring the receipt of fresh responses rather than cached ones.
-Meanwhile, transaction_id, serving to identify the entire order lifecycle at the BAP or BPP level, can vary across different order lifecycles.
-In the Protocol server, these IDs are generated using the random_uuid npm package.
+Ans: The IDs are strings.
+For message_id, it's important to be unique in each Beckn-specific API call to get new responses instead of cached ones.
+Meanwhile, transaction_id, used to identify the entire order lifecycle at the BAP or BPP level, can change in different order lifecycles.
+These IDs are created using the random_uuid npm package in the Protocol server.